Suave Richard: 2019: five-year-old season

 On his return in autumn, Suave Richard was partnered by Norihiro Yokoyama when he made his second bid for the Tenno Sho.
 He raced in mid-division before making some progress in the straight but never looked likely to win and came home seventh behind Almond Eye, beaten five and a half lengths by the winner.
 On 24 November Suave Richard was one of fifteen horses to contest the 39th running of the Japan Cup and started the 4.1/1 third choice in the betting behind Rey de Oro and Wagnerian.
 The other contenders included Makahiki and Cheval Grand in a field which, for the first time, contained no overseas challengers.
 Ridden by Oisin Murphy he raced in mid-division he made a forward move on the inside entering the straight, gained the advantage 200 metres from the finish and held off the challenge of the three-year-old filly Curren Bouquetd'Or to win by three quarters of a length.
 Commenting on his decision to launch his final challenge along the inside rail Murphy said "I had the option of forcing Curren Bouquetd'or out.
 I could have done that.
 He's a big enough horse.
 But that would have taken too much energy, so I took the shortest way...
 I knew for the last 200 meters that Suave Richard would win" while Yasushi Shono said "both the horse and the jockey had a lot of courage".

 Suave Richard ended his season on 22 December with a second attempt to win the Arima Kinen.
 He started at odds of 16.5/1 and was never in serious contention before finishing twelfth of the sixteen runners behind Lys Gracieux.

 In January 2020, at the JRA Awards for 2019, Suave Richard finished third to Win Bright and Indy Champ in the poll to determine Best Older Male Horse.
 In the 2019 World's Best Racehorse Rankings Suave Richard was given a rating of 121, making him the 29th best racehorse in the world.
 Later that same month, it was announced by Shono that, in spite of the horse being selected for that year's Dubai Sheema Classic, the horse would be retired to stud due to his right hock becoming swollen not long after his last race.

+Racing form

+Suave Richard won six races and finished in podium seven times in his 19 starts.
+This data is available based on JBIS, netkeiba and racingpost.